monkeycsm/firstgit/readme.txt

 Readme first for the project.Thanks.
-Creating a new branch is quick.
-Creating a new branch is quick and simple.
+Creating a new branch named dev.